WoldringLabMSU/Sequence_Fitness_Prediction/Affibody/readme.md

-Seq.py contains the main class and functions and other .py files are exeplary downstreams
+Seq.py contains the main class and functions

+other .py files are exemplary downstream analysis for making comparison between sampling and sequence representation performances